 - Pain or burning with urination

-Long-term emotions following the assault may include the following:
+Long-term emotions following the assault may include:

 - Denial